mattshoe/kernl/docs/kernl/NO_CACHE_KERNL.md

 # `NoCacheKernl<TParams: Any, TData: Any>`
 Repository that does not cache values.
 Every call to fetch data will result in a fresh data retrieval operation.
+All generated implementations of `NoCacheKernl` will always accept an optional [`RetryStrategy`](RETRY_STRATEGY.md) in their constructor to allow consumers to specify any retry policy if they need one.

+In most cases where you need retry logic, the default [`ExponentialBackoff`](EXPONENTIAL_BACKOFF.md) algorithm will suffice, however, you are free to provide your own implementations.

 ### `suspend fun fetch(params: TParams): DataResult<TData>`
 Use this method to fetch data.
 This method will always perform a fresh data retrieval operation.
 Any failures are